TIBCOSoftware/js-docker/README.md

 $ cd js-docker
 ```

-## Repository structure
+## Installed Repository structure

-When you clone the github repository, the following files are placed
+After getting the js-docker github repository, the following files are placed
 on your machine:

 - `Dockerfile` - container build commands